Blind Chinese activist Chen arrives in New York

 "I believe that no matter how difficult the environment nothing is impossible as long as you put your heart to it ...
 I hope everybody works with me to promote justice and fairness in China," he said.
 "Equality and justice have no boundaries."

-Chen, 40, who taught himself law, was a leading advocate of the rights defence movement in China.
+Chen, 40, who taught himself law, was a leading advocate of the rights defense movement in China.
 He gained prominence by campaigning for farmers and disabled citizens and exposing forced abortions.

 He expressed concern on Saturday that "acts of retribution may not have abated" in his hometown of Shandong.
 The village of Dongshigu, where Chen's mother and other relatives remain, is still under lockdown.